Adding controller CasC bundles to the operations center

 6. Specify a Name for the CasC bundle location.

 7. Polling is enabled by default, to automatically check the local folder for bundle updates based on the specified Polling interval and synchronize the updates with the operations center’s internal storage.
 You can deselect Polling if you plan to manually synchronize CasC bundles from the Load Configuration as Code bundles screen.
-For more information, refer to Synchronizing CasC bundles with the operations center.
+For more information, refer to Synchronize CasC bundles with the operations center.

 8. For the Retrieval method, select Local folder.